tranchant/TS/_sources/introduction.md

 # About this training

-MANIPULATION OF NGS DATA FOR GENOMIC AND POPULATION GENETICS ANALYSES
+This course MANIPULATION OF NGS DATA FOR GENOMIC AND POPULATION GENETICS ANALYSES offers ...

 ```{figure} https://www.transmittingscience.com/wp-content/uploads/2019/09/Manipulation-of-NGS-Data-for-Genomic-and-Population-Genetics-Analyses-300x300.jpg
 ---